wealdtech/ethereal/README.md

 GO111MODULE=on go get github.com/wealdtech/ethereal@latest
 ```

+Note that `ethereal` requires at least version 1.13 of go to operate.
+The version of go can be found with `go version`.

 ## Usage

 Ethereal contains a large number of features that are useful for day-to-day interactions with the Ethereum blockchain.